Skip to main content

 WHAT WOULD IMPROVE CERTAINTY

-• →Inspect the interior with a flashlight to see if the glaze is continuous, which determines if it can hold water
+• Check the interior with a flashlight to see if the glaze is consistent throughout or just on the exterior rim.

 CONDITION & GRADE